 DAPPLE – Dispersion of Air Pollution and its Penetration into the Local Environment

 DAPPLE is the generic name for a number of large urban meteorology and dispersion studies conducted by a consortium of UK universities.
-The first of these ran from 2002 until 2006 and was funded by the UK EPSRC Engineering for Health, Infrastructure and Environment Programme.
-The second was funded by the UK Home Office CBRN Research Programme and runs between 2006 and 2010.
-The field site for these projects was the area around the Marylebone Road and Gloucester Place intersection in Central London.
+The first of these ran from 2002 until 2006 and was funded by Infrastructure and Environment Programme.
+The second was funded by Research Programme and runs between 2006 and 2010.
+The field site for these projects was the area in Central London.

 The final reports are available from the DAPPLE Outputs page as a single pdf.